 The group decided to assign a specific selection of letters to each country’s television and radio signals.
 The US, for instance, received the letters A, W, K, and N.

 The letters A and N went to military stations – specifically helping to keep navy and army groups connected, particularly during wartime.
 However, the other letters, W and K, were given to commercial radio stations.

 Most radio stations west of the Mississippi were asked to name their station with a K, while the stations to the east could use the W.

 Although there’s a bit of discrepancy here, as some radio stations had already begun broadcasting before this, and they weren’t required to change their names.

-Sometimes, however, there’s an actual station number included in the name, like KTWO.
+Sometimes, however, an actual station number is included in the name, like KTWO.
 In rare circumstances, broadcasters might even choose letters that make up a specific acronym or word.